 Every student is unique and every class should be an opportunity to learn something new and discover something new about themselves and their body's movement potential.
 I tailor each class session to the student with their experience level and goals in mind.
-Each class should leave students feeling like they have accomplished something with their practice, be it pushing their range of motion, finding new muscle groups to engage or release, or inhabiting new movement through proprioceptive, or sensory understanding.
+Each class should leave students feeling like they have accomplished something with their practice, be it pushing their range of motion, finding new muscle groups to engage or release, or feeling empowered by dancing their asses off.

-I enjoy moving and would always rather be moving than sitting behind a desk, which is sometimes necessary, but there is simply nothing more enlivening to me than dancing.
+I enjoy moving and would always rather be moving than anything else; there is simply nothing more enlivening and freeing than dancing.
 I enjoy sharing the craft with students or other artists who can engage bodies and minds because in this artform there are endless discoveries to be made and work to be done.

-I have taught dancers who were 70 years old and as young as 3 years old, and all students enliven when they engage with the material.
-What I enjoy most about teaching is sharing in a client's or student's personal progress and pushing them to work harder in the studio.
+I have taught dancers who were 70 years old and as young as 3 years old, and all students when they engage with the material, are ignited and joyful.
+That gives me joy.

-I also enjoy the improvisational aspect of teaching, because classes depend on the students' as much as the teacher and lesson plans get off track occasionally.
+I also enjoy the improvisational aspect of teaching, because classes depend on the students' as much as the teacher and lesson plans do not always adhere to what a students needs or goals are, even when they are meticulously organized.
 The dynamic between teacher and student always requires spontaneity and fluidity of action & I enjoy figuring out what works best for individual learners in the moment.

 Susanna is overflowing with raw talent, subtle technique, and passion for dance and choreography.
 She is a true artist who shares generously and kindly with those who come to learn from her.
 Her own joy in dance reverberates in those who move with her.